Akryum/vue-virtual-scroller/README.md

 [RecycleScroller](#recyclescroller) is a component that only renders the visible item in your list.
 It also re-use components and dom elements to be the most efficient and performant possible.

-[DynamicScroller](#dynamicscroller) is a component is using RecycleScroller under-the-hood and adds a dynamic height management feature on top of it.
-The main use case for this is **not knowing the height of the items** in advance: the Dynamic Scroller will automatically "discover" it when it renders new item as the user scrolls.
+[DynamicScroller](#dynamicscroller) is a component is using RecycleScroller under-the-hood and adds a dynamic size management feature on top of it.
+The main use case for this is **not knowing the size of the items** in advance: the Dynamic Scroller will automatically "discover" it when it renders new item as the user scrolls.

 [DynamicScrollerItem](#dynamicscrolleritem) must wrap each item in a DynamicScroller to handle size computations.